Risk Factors Dashboard

 None.

-We maintain a cybersecurity program designed to detect, identify, classify and mitigate cybersecurity and other data security threats as part of our efforts to protect and maintain the confidentiality and security of homebuyer, customer, employee, vendor and supplier information, and non-public information about the Company, which has been strategically integrated into our enterprise risk management program to promote a company-wide culture of cyber risk awareness.
-The foundation of our cybersecurity program is based on the National Institute of Standards and Technology (“NIST”) Cybersecurity Framework, which includes a set of controls to prevent, detect, and respond to cybersecurity and other data security threats and incidents.
+We maintain a cybersecurity program designed to detect, identify, classify and mitigate cybersecurity and other data security threats as part of our efforts to protect and maintain the confidentiality and security of homebuyer, customer, employee, vendor and supplier information, and non-public information about the Company, which has been strategically integrated into our enterprise risk management program to promote a company-wide culture of cyber risk awareness and inform our decision-making process.
+The foundation of our cybersecurity program is based on the National Institute of Standards and Technology (NIST) Cybersecurity Framework, which includes a set of controls to prevent, detect, and respond to cybersecurity and other data security threats and incidents.

-Additionally, in furtherance of detecting, identifying, and managing material cybersecurity and other data security threats, we also:
+Additionally, in furtherance of detecting, identifying, and managing material cybersecurity and other data security threats, including such threats associated with our use of any third-party service providers, we also:

 maintain robust information security and privacy policies that are reviewed and updated on an annual basis;